pandas-dev/pandas/doc/source/user_guide/groupby.rst

 Multi-column factorization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-By using :meth:`~pandas.core.groupby.DataFrameGroupBy.ngroup`, we can extract
+By using :meth:`~pandas._core.groupby.DataFrameGroupBy.ngroup`, we can extract
 information about the groups in a way similar to :func:`factorize` (as described
 further in the :ref:`reshaping API <reshaping.factorize>`) but which applies
 naturally to multiple columns of mixed type and different